Hatoris/BioPlate/build_docs/database.rst

 Use case of PlateDB and PlateHist
 -----------------------------------------------------------

-Both if this database can be used to save informations, on general plate informations (PlateDB) or on a users feeled plate (PlateHist).
+Both of this database can be used to save informations, on general plate informations (PlateDB) or on a users defined plate (PlateHist).

 PlateDB
 ^^^^^^^^^^